tgstation/tgstation-server/README.md

       ClientSecret: "..."
       RedirectUrl: "..."
       ServerUrl: "..."
+	  Gateway: Disabled # Can be one of `Disabled` disallowing gateway auth (default), `Enabled` allowing gateway auth, or `Only` allowing gateway auth and disabling OAuth logins with this provider
       UserInformationUrlOverride: "..." # For power users, leave out of configuration for most cases.
 Not supported by GitHub provider.
 ```
 The following providers use the `RedirectUrl` setting: